-- 1. The support straps of all elbows not installed directly on top of the fireplace should be nailed securely to the surrounding structure.
+- The support straps of all elbows not installed directly on top of the fireplace should be nailed securely to the surrounding structure.
 This allows the support strap to carry the weight of the chimney above the elbow and prevents this weight from breaking the elbow or chimney sections apart. - 2.
 Elbows should not be used in any combination that inclines the chimney more than 30 degrees from vertical.

-must be nailed on to framing member around the elbow with a minimum of two (2) 8-Penny nails per strap
+All four (4) support straps must be nailed on to framing member around the elbow with a minimum of two (2) 8-Penny nails per strap